 4.13.
 Exclusion and readmission

 Applicants may not apply for admission (or readmission) during a period of exclusion from the Institution.
-The period of exclusion is typically two consecutive study periods.
+The period of exclusion is two years.

 In some cases applicants may need to reapply for admission to a course of study subject to the eligibility outlined in Table 1.
 All applicants will also be subject to the entry requirements detailed in the Admissions Guidebook at the time of reapplying: